Loss of mobile phone

 You must report the loss of your phone to your operator to suspend your line.

-Suspending your line means blocking your SIM card.
+Suspending your line means disabling your SIM card.
 No one will be able to make calls for you.

 You must make this declaration either on your operator's website (from your customer area) or by calling your operator's emergency telephone number.